Skip to content

 Section titled “Why does the Hetzner token need read/write?”

 On-demand (“managed”) node pools legitimately create and delete servers in your project, and Hetzner API tokens can’t exclude delete — so read/write is required for that path.
 The grandfathered (“pooled”) path never deletes: that guarantee is a code invariant plus Hetzner delete-protection, not a matter of token scope.
-We disclose this plainly when you connect your account.
+We disclose this plainly when you connect your account — and security & trust covers how the token is stored and what it can reach.

 What happens to a server when I “adopt” it?